Replication with Raft consensus

 DocDB replicates data in order to survive failures while continuing to maintain consistency of data and not requiring operator intervention.
-Replication Factor (or RF) is the number of copies of data in a YugaByte DB universe.
-Fault Tolerance (or FT) of a YugaByte DB universe is the maximum number of node failures it can survive while continuing to preserve correctness of data.
+The replication factor (RF) is the number of copies of data in a YugaByte DB universe.
+The fault tolerance (FT) of a YugaByte DB universe is the maximum number of node failures it can survive while continuing to preserve correctness of data.
 FT and RF are highly correlated.
 To achieve a FT of k nodes, the universe has to be configured with a RF of (2k + 1).

 Replication of data in DocDB is achieved at the level of tablets, using tablet-peers.
 Each tablet comprises of a set of tablet-peers - each of which stores one copy of the data belonging to the tablet.
 There are as many tablet-peers for a tablet as the replication factor, and they form a Raft group.
 The tablet-peers are hosted on different nodes to allow data redundancy on node failures.
 Note that the replication of data between the tablet-peers is strongly consistent.